Near Reedsport in Douglas County, Oregon — The American West (Northwest)

 2. Residents fear dredging may destroy historic river island.

 Neighbors of the bar 10 miles east of Reedsport fear the island itself may be washing away, and that gravel dredging may be to blame.
 Aerial photos show the seven-acre island has lost nearly a third of its mass since 1981, and locals say it continues to shrink.
 They blame the dredging.
 Federal and state officials, however, say rivers are constantly changing course and wearing away banks and islands.
 (Submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 2, 2018.
-This page originally submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 60 times since then.
+It was originally submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 129 times since then and 16 times this year.
 Photos: 1. submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3. submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.